fabioseidl/fabioseidl/README.md

 and in software project management.
 - Working for just over three years with Business Intelligence and Data Science, performing ETL procedures, managing Datawarehouse’s, developing visualizations in Power BI and Jupyter Notebook.
-- Also acting as an analyst and developer in several projects, creating data processing routines and applications using the Python language.
+- Acting as an analyst and developer in several projects, creating data processing routines and applications using the Python language.

 ## Education